ocf/ocfweb/ocfweb/docs/docs/staff/startertasks.md

 Once you’ve joined IRC, pick any channel (#rebuild, #henlo, etc) and say hi!

+## Get familiar with the command line
+All of [[our servers|doc staff/backend/servers]] run Linux, and we interact with them over the command line.
+There are a lot of online resources about using the Linux command line, so if you're confused about something, try Googling it!

+If you haven't used the command line before, you can go to our [[command reference|doc services/shell/commands]] page and try running some commands.
+You can also connect to [[our ssh server|doc services/shell]] (`ssh.ocf.berkeley.edu`) using your own SSH client.

+If you want to get more comfortable, try completing [lab 1](https://decal.ocf.berkeley.edu/labs/b1) from the OCF/XCF Linux System Administration DeCal.

 ## Run the IRC bot in development mode\* (requires being on IRC)
 Our chat bot is named `create` and its source code can be found at https://github.com/ocf/ircbot.
 Before testing the IRC bot right away, make sure